-A Guide for Applicants & Tenants of Public Housing & Section 8 Programs only one home!
+A Guide for Applicants & Tenants of Public Housing & Section 8 Programs

 What is EIV?

 The Enterprise Income Verification (EIV) system is a web-based computer system that contains employment and income information of individuals who participate in HUD rental assistance programs.
 All Public Housing Agencies (PHAs) are required to use HUD's EIV system.